-The University of Colorado Department of Ophthalmology is again offering the only full- length, mock oral examination for ophthalmology in the country.
 This half-day course is designed to replicate the actual oral exam in every aspect possible.
-Starting in August 2020, the course will be held virtually online in accordance with the ABO’s move to virtual oral board examinations.
+Our course is now held virtually in accordance with the ABO’s move to virtual oral board examinations.

 Location: Zoom (details to be provided later)